ibm-cloud-docs/EventStreams/eventstreams155.md

 To request BYOK-related function for an {{site.data.keyword.messagehub}} instance, complete the following steps:

 1. Provision an instance of {{site.data.keyword.messagehub}}
-2. Provision an instance of Key Protect
+2. Provision an instance of {{site.data.keyword.keymanagementserviceshort}}.
-3. Grant the {{site.data.keyword.messagehub}} service instance access to the Key Protect service instance
+3. Grant the {{site.data.keyword.messagehub}} service instance access to the {{site.data.keyword.keymanagementserviceshort}} service instance
-4. Create or import a root key into the Key Protect instance.
+4. Create or import a root key into the {{site.data.keyword.keymanagementserviceshort}} instance.
 This is the root key that will be used to protect the data stored by the {{site.data.keyword.messagehub}} service instance.
 5. Open a support ticket on {{site.data.keyword.messagehub}} containing the following information:
-    * The IBM Cloud region of the Key Protect service instance
+    * The IBM Cloud region of the {{site.data.keyword.keymanagementserviceshort}} service instance
-    * The crn of the root key in the Key Protect instance
+    * The crn of the root key in the {{site.data.keyword.keymanagementserviceshort}} instance
     * The region of the {{site.data.keyword.messagehub}} service instance
     * The {{site.data.keyword.messagehub}} service instance ID
 The response to the support ticket will confirm that BYOK is enabled.